Our online hub for information and guidance in response to the latest developments in the COVID-19 outbreak around the world.

 Buddha Air has all the necessary equipment to check the symptoms of COVID-19 and screening your temperature and making necessary queries to certain passenger’s health status will be executed.
 Besides, all passengers will be disembarked four at a time from the rear and loaded on the ramp bus at 75% seating capacity.
 Hence, we can assure that you will be safe with us.

-Our counters will be closed 15 minutes before boarding, therefore all passengers will be informed accordingly to report at the airport at least one hour before flight time.
+Our counters will be closed 15 minutes before boarding, therefore all passengers will be informed accordingly to report at the airport at least 1 hour 30 minutes before flight time.

 Due to the COVID-19 we are not allowing pets on flight, however, the decision is for the intervening period and will be announced until next notice.
 We regret for your inconvenience.